RowenNaidoo/react-space-mission/README.md

 # react-space-mission
 React application that displays and filters space missions from a local api.
+Good practise project for improving functional style Javascript and using flexbox to achieve a responsive design.

 ## Setup
 ### Api server